Blog > Productivity > How Low Software Utilization Costs Your Company Time and Money

 But it turns out that software customers have just as much to gain from utilizing the tools they purchase.
 Every year, US companies waste their software costs: 37% of software is unused, amounting to $259 per user per year.

 There is good news.
-When companies master software utilization, not only do they experience cost savings, but improved efficiency too.
+When companies master software utilization, not only do they experience cost savings, but they improve productivity too.

 Why does software utilization matter?

-Not using software you pay for like throwing away an unopened can of soup past its expiration date — but on a grand scale.
+Not using software solutions you pay for is like throwing away an unopened can of soup — but on a grand scale.
 The case for combatting underutilization is as simple as not wasting money.

 However, any enterprise always has dozens of competing initiatives.
 So why should your company work on utilization improvements now?

-• Create a strong foundation for future tool usage — When you find ways to improve the utilization of one tool, that can carry over to something else.
+• Create a strong foundation for future utilization rates — When you find ways to improve the utilization of one tool, that can carry over to something else.
 Creating great rollout processes and systematizing software usage reviews will only help with any license your company purchases in the future.

 Top causes of poor software utilization